- 1 Working principle of a VPN

 - Can bypass questionable censorship, such as censorship in countries such as China and North Korea.

-- Free VPNs enable you to bypass geo-restrictions that is the same with premium VPNs for Windows
+- Free VPNs enable you to bypass geo-restrictions that is the same as premium VPNs for Windows

 - Free VPNs usually limit the amount of data available to you and the speed you can use it at.
 This renders them useless for video streaming and torrenting.